patrickbwarren/python3-wall-DFT/README.md

 (1991)](https://doi.org/10.1080/00268979100102851).
 I am grateful to Bob Evans for drawing my attention to this.

+### Liquid-liquid phase equilibria

+The code `lle_interface.py` calculates the density profiles and interfacial properties (surface excesses, surface tension) for coexisting phases in a binary DPD mixture.
+The methods are similar to those above, except there is no wall potential and there are two density fields.
+The trickiest part is to solve for the phase equilibrium.
+This is done assuming NPT, where the pressure is set by specifying a baseline (default ρ = 3, *A* = 25).
+For fixed pressure there are two coexisting phase compositions *x*<sub>1</sub> and *x*<sub>1</sub>.
+These are obtained by solving numerically for equality of chemical potentials in the coexisting phases.
+The initial part of the code computes these compositions, and the associated chemical potentials of the two components (the same in both phases).
+These are then used in the density profile calculation.

 ### Copying

 This program is free software: you can redistribute it and/or modify